Bug report #22105

 Returns the length of a linestring.
 If you need the length of a border of a polygon, use $perimeter instead.
 The length calculated by this function respects both the current project's ellipsoid setting and distance unit settings.
 For example, if an ellipsoid has been set for the project then the calculated length will be ellipsoidal, and if no ellipsoid is set then the calculated length will be planimetric.

-#6 Updated by Alessandro Pasotti almost 5 years ago
+#6 Updated by Alessandro Pasotti over 5 years ago

 For your information, you can get the planimetric length with this expression (you can add a virtual field to verify):